mehami24/LATN102/translation2.md

 > et id philtrum *esse

-*dixit*. ❌
+*dixit*.

 B. Grammatical questions
 Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)
 > the antecedent of cui is flumen magnum.
 It is neuter singular.
-It is in the dative because the river was given the name Evenus and dative is the givers/takers case.❌
+It is in the dative because the river was given the name Evenus and dative is the givers/takers case.

 Identify the form of transire.
 Explain why you placed it in the clause you chose.
 > transire is in the present active infinitive.
-It is in the first clause because it is a complimentary infinitive and paired with possum.❌
+It is in the first clause because it is a complimentary infinitive and paired with possum.

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.